Karl George Emeléus: Biography

 Emeléus was the son of Karl Henry Emeléus and Ellen Briggs, the brother of inorganic chemist Harry Julius Emeléus and the father of petrologist Henry Emeleus.
 In 1928 he married Florence Mary Chambers, daughter of one of the founders of Chambers Motors, and they had four children – three sons and one daughter.
 As a direct consequence of the marriage Florence was forced to give up her job as Junior Lecturer in physics at Queen's University Belfast.
 He was known professionally as K. G. Emeléus or simply KGE, and by family and friends as George.

 Education

-Emeléus was educated at Hastings Grammar School and at St John's College, Cambridge and was awarded BA in 1922.
-Upon graduation, he joined the Cavendish Laboratory where he worked as a research student under Ernest Rutherford, James Chadwick and Edward Appleton,though Rutherford's involvement was very limited.
-Working with Chadwick he built a large Wilson cloud chamber this led to his lifelong interest in gaseous electronics.
+Emeléus was educated at Hastings Grammar School and at St John's College, Cambridge and was awarded a BA in 1922.
+Upon graduation, he joined the Cavendish Laboratory where he worked as a research student under Ernest Rutherford, James Chadwick and Edward Appleton, though Rutherford's involvement was very limited.
+Working with Chadwick he built a large Wilson cloud chamber; this led to his lifelong interest in gaseous electronics.

 Working with Appleton and another PhD student Miles Barnett, Emeléus investigated the maximum count rate of the Geiger counter.
-He followed Appleton to King's College London at the beginning of 1925 to take up a role as a demonstrator in physics and completed his thesis on "Methods for detecting single ionizing particles", for which Cambridge awarded him a PhD in1926.
+He followed Appleton to King's College London at the beginning of 1925 to take up a role as a demonstrator in physics and completed his thesis on "Methods for detecting single ionizing particles", for which Cambridge awarded him a PhD in 1926.